lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 mosquitto_pub -h SERVER_IP -t gateway/usb-dongle/pairing-mode/start -n
 ```

-Now it is ready to be paired with wirelles sensors.
+Now it is ready to be paired with wireless sensors.
 The core module with generic node Firmware gets to  the pairing mode whenever it restarts, so unplug and plug the battery module, disconnect and connect the USB/power cable or press the restart button.

-Then the paired node shoud be annonced by similar message in the first terminal:
+Then the paired node should be announced by a similar message in the first terminal:
 ```
 node/836e1983a739/info {"firmware": "generic-node-power-module-rgbw144", "version": "v1.7.4"}
 ```